koalaman/shellcheck/shellcheck.1.md

     used to tell shellcheck where to look for a file whose name is determined at runtime, or to skip a source by telling it to use `/dev/null`.

+**shell**
+:   Overrides the shell detected from the shebang.
+This is useful for
+    files meant to be included (and thus lacking a shebang), or possibly as a more targeted alternative to 'disable=2039'.

 # ENVIRONMENT VARIABLES
 The environment variable `SHELLCHECK_OPTS` can be set with default flags: